Yahoo Web Search

 Search results

-1. Sir Alexander Korda (/ ˈ k ɔːr d ə /; born Sándor László Kellner; Hungarian: Korda Sándor; 16 September 1893 – 23 January 1956) was a Hungarian–born British film director, producer, and screenwriter, who founded his own film production studios and film distribution company.
+1. Sir Alexander Korda (/ ˈ k ɔːr d ə /; born Sándor László Kellner; Hungarian: Korda Sándor; 16 September 1893 – 23 January 1956) [1] [2] was a Hungarianborn British film director, producer, and screenwriter, who founded his own film production studios and film distribution company.

-2. Producer.
-Director.
-Additional Crew.
-IMDbPro Starmeter See rank.
+2. Alexander Korda.
+Producer: The Private Life of Don Juan.
 One of a large group of Hungarian refugees who found refuge in England in the 1930s, Sir Alexander Korda was the first British film producer to receive a knighthood.
-He was a major, if controversial, figure and acted as a guiding force behind the British film industry of the 1930s ...

-3. Mar 20, 2024 · Sir Alexander Korda (born Sept.
+6. Sir Alexander Korda (born Sept.
 16, 1893, Pusztatúrpásztó, Hung.—died Jan.
 23, 1956, London, Eng.) was a Hungarian-born British motion-picture director and producer who made major contributions to the development of Britain’s film industry.

 1. People also search for